-As with all things DevOps, app software is already built in with testing parameters in mind, with scores of dedicated libraries and controlled test environments already going hand in hand down the development process pipeline.
+As with all things DevOps, app software is already built-in with testing parameters in mind, with scores of dedicated libraries and controlled test environments already going hand in hand down the development process pipeline.

 Optimal coverage aims to map every executed function, even functions that are rarely or hardly ever accessed.
 It prioritizes the conditions of the most important functions that have passed all tests.
-The results, after a careful analysis, help to reveal the unknown knowns areas of the tests which can then be updated to include and account for these missing variables and develop the most rigorous and manageable set of regression tests.
+The results, after careful analysis, help to reveal the unknown knowns areas of the tests which can then be updated to include and account for these missing variables and develop the most rigorous and manageable set of regression tests.